-For the 2014 supervisory cycle, DER planned 53 targeted examinations, significantly higher than the number of targeted examinations planned in prior cycles.
-Of these 53, DER completed only 8 before the ROE for that supervisory cycle issued.
-As a consequence, the ROE issued for the 2014 supervisory cycle was based on only 15 percent of the 53 targeted examinations planned for that cycle.

-Three (3) of the 53 targeted examinations planned for 2014 were completed after the 2014 ROE issued and were included in the 2015 ROE issued March 23, 2016.
-An additional 2 of the 53 targeted examinations planned for 2014, which were commenced in April and July 2014, were completed in May 2016 and will first be included in the 2016 ROE, to be issued in March 2017.
-Based on our review of DER records, four targeted examinations planned for the 2014 supervisory cycle were commenced in 2014, but not completed as of the end of our fieldwork on June 17, 2016.
-While there may be some usefulness to completing a targeted examination planned for one supervisory cycle in a subsequent cycle, there is also a risk that the examination fieldwork could be outdated by the time the conclusion letter, with findings, is issued to the Enterprise.
+For the 2014 supervisory cycle, DER planned 36 targeted examinations, significantly higher than the number of targeted examinations planned in prior cycles.11 Of these 36, DER completed only 7 before the ROE for that supervisory cycle issued.
+As a consequence, the ROE issued for the 2014 supervisory cycle was based on only 19 percent of the 36 targeted examinations planned for that cycle.
+Four (4) of the 36 targeted examinations planned for 2014 were completed after the 2014 ROE issued and were included in the 2015 ROE, which issued in March 2016.12 While there may be some usefulness to completing a targeted examination planned for one supervisory cycle in a subsequent cycle, there is also a risk that the examination fieldwork could be outdated by the time the conclusion letter, with findings, is issued to the Enterprise.